STAT545-UBC/STAT545-UBC-original-website/packages01_system-prep.md

 find_rtools()
 ```

 Hopefully you will simply see a message saying `TRUE`, indicating that `Rtools` is properly installed.
-But if there was a problem you will see a longer message instructing you on what to do.
+But if there was a problem, you will see a longer message with next steps.

 ### Mac OS: system prep